dojo/docs/developer/metadoc.rst

 Follow the general instructions above, but with these changes/notes:

+  - If you have not installed ez_setup.py you will need to find it, download it and run it.

   - The %TMP% directory is not used for rstwiki_sessions.
 It seems to be hardcoded to c:\\tmp so you need to create c:\\tmp\\rstwiki_sessions
   - I had to modify wiki.py to change